Help us improve your experience.

 Generally, internal BGP (IBGP)-enabled devices need to be fully meshed, because IBGP does not readvertise updates to other IBGP-enabled devices.
 The full mesh is a logical mesh achieved through configuration of multiple neighbor statements on each IBGP-enabled device.
 The full mesh is not necessarily a physical full mesh.
 Maintaining a full mesh (logical or physical) does not scale well in large deployments.

-On Device B and Device C, the route reflector clients, you only need one neighbor statement that forms a peer relationship with the route reflector, Device A.
+On Device B and Device C, within the cluster, you need only one neighbor statement that forms a peer relationship with the route reflector, Device A.

-On Device D and Device E, the nonclients, you need a neighbor statement for each nonclient device (D-to-E and E-to-D).
+On Device D and Device E you need a neighbor statement for each device (D-to-E and E-to-D).
 You also need a neighbor statement for the route reflector (D-to-A and E-to-A).
-Device D and Device E do not need neighbor statements for the client devices (Device B and Device C).
+Device D and Device E do not need neighbor statements for Device B and Device C.

 Configuration